NREL/buildstockbatch/docs/project_defn.rst

 Output Directory
 ~~~~~~~~~~~~~~~~

 ``output_directory`` specifies where the outputs of the simulation should be stored.

 Down Selecting the Sampling Space
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes it is desirable to run a stock simulation of a subset of what is included in a project.
 For instance one might want to run the simulation only in one climate region or for certain vintages.
 However, it can be a considerable effort to create a new project.
 Adding the ``downselect`` key to the project file permits a user to specify filters of what buildings should be simulated.

 Downselecting can be performed in one of two ways: with and without resampling.
 Downselecting with resampling samples twice, once to determine how much smaller the set of sampled buildings becomes when it is filtered down and again with a larger sample so the final set of sampled buildings is at or near the number specified in ``n_datapoints``.

 Downselecting without resampling skips that step.
 In this case the total sampled buildings returned will be the number left over after sampling the entire stock and then filtering down to the buildings that meet the criteria.
+Unlike downselect with resampling, downselect without resampling can be used with buildstock.csv too.
+So, instead of starting with a fresh set of samples and filtering them based on the dowselect logic, the sampler starts with the buildstock.csv provided, and filters out the buildings using the downselect logic.

 The downselect block works as follows: